michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 41. while the Pharishee were gathered together, Jeshu questioned them,

-42. and said, What say you concerning the Meshicha,-whose sonis he?
-They say to him, Son of David.
+42. and said, What say you concerning the Meshicha,-whose son

 43. Saith he to them, And how doth David in spirit call him THE LORD?
 For he said,